 What is sexual harassment?

-Any behaviour that injures or demeans a person on account of their gender, and that the targeted person finds uncomfortable.
+Any behavior that injures or demeans a person on account of their gender, and that the targeted person finds uncomfortable.

 What is permitted and what not?